hwchen/keyring-rs/README.md

 by v2 will be readable and updatable by v1.

-From a client API point of view, the biggest difference between v2 and v1 is that entry creation using `Entry:new` and `Entry:new_with_target` can now fail, so v1 client code will need to add an `unwrap` or other error handling in order to work with v2.
+From a client API point of view, the biggest difference between v2 and v1 is that entry creation using `Entry::new` and `Entry::new_with_target` can now fail, so v1 client code will need to add an `unwrap` or other error handling in order to work with v2.